ssitkowx/Flash/README.md

-# Template
+# Flash

 # I. Description:
-Template for projects and packages.
+General class for flash.

 # II.
 Assumption:
 The code stored here is a generic code, which means: